Quantum Spin Supersolid as a precursory Dirac Spin Liquid in a Triangular Lattice Antiferromagnet: Discussion

-Our free-spinon mean-field theory would certainly be renormalized once the correlation (or Hilbert space constraint) is considered.
-This can be achieved by renormalized mean-field theory or by Gutzwillier projection~\cite{00018730701627707}.
-Except the modulation and suppression of the spectral intensities, the qualitative results for the spinon continuum should persist.
+Our free-spinon mean-field theory would certainly be renormalized once the Hilbert space constraint is implemented.
+This can be achieved by the renormalized mean-field theory or by the Gutzwiller projection~\cite{00018730701627707}.
+Except for the modulation and suppression of the spectral intensities, the qualitative results for the spinon continuum along with the proximate spin liquid state should persist, {so we do not invoke such methods as we do not focus on the precise spectrum calculations in this study}.
 With the supersolid, the precursory DSL develops a small gap, and this can potentially cause the confinement of the U(1) gauge theory.
 Since the U(1) DSL is regarded as the {\sl mother} state for 2D magnets~\cite{DSLMotherState}, one could imagine a weak spinon pairing that further stabilizes fractionalization~\cite{PhysRevB.93.165113}.
 Such a state could be equivalent to a $\pi$-flux $\mathbb{Z}_2$ spin liquid from the Schwinger boson classification~\cite{PhysRevB.74.174423}.
-Nevertheless, as long as the fractionalization is present below the confinement length, one would expect continuous excitations.
+Nevertheless, as long as the fractionalization is present below the confinement length, one would expect continuous excitations at finite energies.
 Moreover, thermal fluctuation suppresses the supersolid above 0.15K, and our theory expects the system to behave like a gapless DSL.
 In fact, a finite thermal conductivity $\kappa/T$ was observed at low temperatures above 0.15K~\cite{NBCP_magnetization} and is consistent with the expectation from DSL~\cite{PhysRevB.62.1270}.

+Beyond Na$_2$BaCo(PO$_4$)$_2$, other Co-based triangular lattice antiferromagnetic materials with the easy-axis XXZ model description could exhibit similar physics, i.e. the coexistence of the magnetic order and the spinon continuum (especially around the $M$ points).
+In fact, a recent inelastic neutron scattering measurement in another Co-based triangular lattice antiferromagnet K$_2$Co(SeO$_3$)$_2$ also found quite similar structures of continuous excitations, and this system is clearly in the easy-axis regime of the XXZ model with the supersolid order~\cite{zhu2024continuum}.
+Moreover, this measurement discovered the low-energy satellite peaks at ${\bf K}/2$ and ${\bf K}'/2$ of the continuous excitations, and this is consistent with our theoretical expectation.
+The isostructural material Rb$_2$Co(SeO$_3$)$_2$ is expected to behave quite similarly.